dqops/dqo/docs/examples/data-completeness/number-of-rows-in-the-table.md

 The highlighted fragments in the YAML file below represent the segment where the monitoring `daily_row_count` check is configured.

-If you want to learn more about checks and threshold levels, please refer to the [DQO concept section](../../dqo-concepts/checks/index.md).

 ```yaml hl_lines="7-16"
 apiVersion: dqo/v1
 kind: table